Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-robot-framework.md

     return send_rpc(MODULE, "get_state", f"[{PROCESS}]")
 ```

-## Testing the dynamic sofwtare update with Robot Framework
+## Testing the dynamic software update with Robot Framework

 With the generic and specific libraries prepared, we can now compose the Robot Framework test.
 The test for the dynamic software update of this application involves the following operations: